Facebook wants to teach robots how to walk

 Facebook AI researchers today revealed details about their robot training efforts, including an initiative to teach a six-legged hexapod robot to walk.

-“Our goal is to reduce the number of interactions the robot needs to learn to walk, so it takes only hours instead of days or weeks,” researchers wrote in a blog post.
+“Our goal is to reduce the number of interactions the robot needs to learn to walk, so it takes only hours instead of days or weeks,” researchers wrote in a blog postblog post.
 “The techniques we are researching, which include Bayesian optimization, as well as model-based reinforcement learning, are designed to be generalized to work with a variety of different robots and environments.”

 “They could also help improve sample efficiency of reinforcement learning for other applications beyond robotics, such as A/B testing or task scheduling,” the post said.